Extensional and Intensional Semantics of Bounded and Unbounded Nondeterminism: Non-determinism and Weak Sequentiality

 \subsection{Sequentiality and Universality}

-Sequentiality for higher-order functions may be defined in a variety of ways, which will be discussed further in later sections: via correspondence with an explicitly sequential representation such as games or sequential algorithms (see Section 5) via Kahn-Plotkin sequentiality indices \cite{KP} (see Section 6), or via universality and full abstraction results for an interpretation of a sequential language (here, for $\Lambda^+$ and in Section 7 for a more expressive extension).
-First, we recall from \cite{ufpc} a simple result establishing that conditionally multiplicative functions on biorders are sequential in the ``first-order'' sense of Milner and Vuillemin. \begin{definition}Let $\{A_i\ |\ i \in I\}$ be pointed biorders.
-A function $f:\Pi_{i \in I}A_i \rightarrow B_\up$ is \emph{strict} if $f(\sbot) = \sbot$ and \emph{$i$-strict} if $\pi_i(x) = \sbot$ implies $f(x) = \sbot$. \end{definition} \begin{proposition} [Milner-Vuillemin Sequentiality]Any strict morphism $f:\Pi_{i \in I}A_i \rightarrow B_\up$ is $i$-strict for some $i \in I$. \end{proposition} \begin{proof}Define (for $x \in \Pi_{i \in I}A_i$ and $y \in A_i$), the insertion $x[y]_i \in \Pi_{i \in I}A_i$ by $\pi_j(x[y]_i) = y $ if $i =j$ and $\pi_j(x[y]_i) = \pi_i(x)$, otherwise.
+Sequentiality for higher-order functions may be defined in a variety of ways, which will be discussed further in later sections: via correspondence with an explicitly sequential representation such as games or sequential algorithms (see Section~\ref{sec:s5}) via Kahn-Plotkin sequentiality indices \cite{KP} (see Section~\ref{sec:s6}), or via universality and full abstraction results for an interpretation of a sequential language (here, for $\Lambda^+$ and in Section~\ref{sec:s7} for a more expressive extension).
+First, we recall from \cite{ufpc} a simple result establishing that conditionally multiplicative functions on biorders are sequential in the ``first-order'' sense of Milner and Vuillemin. \begin{defi}Let $\{A_i\ |\ i \in I\}$ be pointed biorders.
+A function $f:\Pi_{i \in I}A_i \rightarrow B_\up$ is \emph{strict} if $f(\sbot) = \sbot$ and \emph{$i$-strict} if $\pi_i(x) = \sbot$ implies $f(x) = \sbot$. \end{defi} \begin{prop}[Milner-Vuillemin Sequentiality] Any strict morphism $f:\Pi_{i \in I}A_i \rightarrow B_\up$ is $i$-strict for some $i \in I$. \end{prop} \begin{proof}Define (for $x \in \Pi_{i \in I}A_i$ and $y \in A_i$), the insertion $x[y]_i \in \Pi_{i \in I}A_i$ by $\pi_j(x[y]_i) = y $ if $i =j$ and $\pi_j(x[y]_i) = \pi_i(x)$, otherwise.

 Then $\{\ebot[\sbot]_i \ |\ i \in I\}$ is stably bounded above by $\ebot$, and has stable greatest lower bound $\sbot$ so $f(\bigwedge_{i \in I}\ebot[\sbot]_i\ |\ i \in I\}) = f(\sbot) = \sbot$ and so by stability of $f$, $f(\ebot[\sbot]_i) = \sbot$ for some $i \in I$.
 Hence $f(x[\sbot]_i) = \sbot$ for all $x \in \Pi_{i \in I}A_i$, as $\ebot[\sbot]_i \sqleq x[\sbot]_i$. \end{proof} Note that a function may be $i$-strict for several values of $i$ (for example, the function from $\Sigma \times \Sigma$ to $\Sigma$ sending $x,y$ to $x \sqcup y$).
 In other words our model contains weakly sequential functions, as expected.